-- 1.1 TRAVEL TIPS FOR YOUR 7-DAY TUSCANY ITINERARY
+- 2 TRAVEL TIPS FOR YOUR TUSCANY ITINERARY

-- 1.3 MORE PLACES TO SEE IN TUSCANY
+- 4 MORE PLACES TO SEE IN TUSCANY IN 10 DAYS

-Tuscany, the place of rolling hills and beautiful medieval towns and villages – which often sit on top of hills and thus come with great views.
+Tuscany, the place of rolling hills and beautiful medieval towns and villages, often sits on top of hills and thus comes with great views.
 The region is known for its vineyards and great wines, and then there are the villas at the end of cypress-lined lanes.

 I found that driving in Tuscany was fine – most of the time.
 I cannot deny that I will probably never get used to the way Italians drive, but in general, it was fine.
 Especially when it came to driving through the vineyards in Val d’Orcia, which was so much fun – the streets might not always be perfectly paved and modern, but it should not be a big problem for an experienced driver.

-However, driving in town and city centers is a different story – most towns and villages (and cities) don’t allow regular cars.
-So, even if there are no barriers, you are not allowed to drive (just keep an eye out for this sign, which means you are only allowed to drive there with a special permit).
+However, driving in town and city centers is a different story.
+Most towns and villages (and cities) don’t allow regular cars.
+So, even if there are no barriers, you are not allowed to drive (keep an eye out for this sign, which means you are only allowed to drive there with a special permit).

-Also, I figured out for myself that I should avoid the busy hours – it really can be crazy driving in and near main places from 7-9 am and 5-7 pm.
+Also, I figured out that I should avoid the busy hours – it can be crazy driving in and near main places from 7-9 am and 5-7 pm.
 It saved me time and stress not driving at these times.

 Also, streets can be extremely narrow, and that is why I seriously advise choosing a small car.

-There are some toll highways in Tuscany, but I only drove them when I got to Tuscany from Liguria.
+There are some toll highways in Tuscany, but I only drove them to Tuscany from Liguria.
 In general, most of the streets here are toll-free.
 Even some “autostrada” (freeways) are free here (they are generally not in great condition).

 Also, parking can be really costly and can eat into your budget over time.
 With some prior research, you might find free parking spots, but most of the time, I had to pay around 1-2.50€ for an hour near the old towns of Lucca and Siena.

-And do not get me started on the gas prices in Italy – the highest I have ever seen in Europe (up to 1.85€ for one liter of gas – and this is self-service).
+And do not get me started on Italy’s gas prices – the highest I have ever seen in Europe (up to 1.85€ for one liter of gas – and this is self-service).
 If you find gas for 1.45€, you have found a bargain.

-Oh, and be prepared for an abundance of roundabouts in Italy, and also in Tuscany.
-If you have not gotten used to them, check the rules again, as I find the roundabouts in Italy a bit busy and hectic at times.
+Oh, and be prepared for an abundance of roundabouts in Italy and also in Tuscany.
+If you have not gotten used to them, recheck the rules, as I find the roundabouts in Italy a bit busy and hectic at times.

 I am probably not the first one to openly declare my affection for public transportation in Italy – the train rides, in particular, became a nice way of getting around and a good way to see Tuscany, too.

-It is quite affordable, reliable (yes, my trains always ran a few minutes late, but I consider this tolerable), and efficient.
+It is quite affordable, reliable (yes, my trains always ran a few minutes late, but I consider this tolerable) efficiently.
 If I had to choose one way of getting around, it would be train travel in Italy.
 However, getting to smaller towns and villages without a train station is a bit trickier.

 So, when you have a train station – great.
-If there is none, then bus transport is fine, too, but not always very clear when it comes to schedules.
+If there is none, then bus transport is fine, too, but not always obvious when it comes to schedules.

 TIP: Always, always validate your ticket.
 Even if you buy your ticket at the ticket counter for the next train/bus, you need to validate it at one of the little machines at the station for trains and in the bus for bus rides.

-I visited Tuscany at the end of March/beginning of April and it was a lovely time to visit.
+I visited Tuscany at the end of March/beginning of April, and it was a lovely time to visit.
 Temperatures were mild (around 16°- 20ºC), but I also experienced a few rainy days.
-The trees were blossoming and it was hilly and lush.
-Places were not crowded (except Florence and Pisa), and I did not have to rub shoulder with other tourists.
+The trees were blossoming, and it was hilly and lush.
+The places were not crowded (except Florence and Pisa), and I did not have to rub shoulders with other tourists.

-I revisited again in July – it was hot and busy.
+I revisited it in July – it was hot and busy.